Abracadabra (Lady Gaga song): Synopsis

-The music video opens with Gaga, standing on the upper level of a grand venue, dressed in a spiked red latex outfit.
-She declares, "The category is dance or die", setting off an intense choreography sequence featuring a crowd of forty dancers, all dressed in white.
-As we cut to the bold typography crafted by Ali Khazae and Throughout the video, the two versions of Gaga alternate: the white-clad Gaga exudes frenetic energy, while the red-clad version remains more composed, symbolizing a dance battle between light and darkness.
+The music video opens with the Mistress of Mayhem standing on the upper level of a grand venue, dressed in a spiked red latex outfit.
+She declares, "The category is dance or die", triggering an intense choreography sequence featuring a crowd of forty dancers dressed in white.
+Throughout the video, two versions of Gaga alternate: the white-clad Gaga (Virgin Gaga) exudes frenetic energy, while her red-clad counterpart (Mistress of Mayhem) remains more composed, symbolizing a dance battle between light and darkness.
+Near the end of the video, the music briefly cuts out as Virgin Gaga lets out a scream while surrounded by the dancers.
+Speaking about the moment, she explained that it represents a point where she feels as though she can no longer keep dancing, and that the "dance or die" premise reflects a moment of fear and uncertainty about whether she has the strength to continue.

 Speaking to Elle, Gaga explained the video's concept revolves around "being ready to face challenges", with the lady in red daring the audience to "dance for their lives".
 She also described the visual as a complement to the song, stating, "When you hear 'Abracadabra' for the first time, you might think, 'What is this about?
 It's fun to listen to, but what does it mean?'
-For me, watching the video makes it clear—it's about moving forward."
+For me, watching the video makes it clear—it's about moving forward".
 Along with Goebel, Gaga announced a choreography contest, with a chance to be featured in an official fan video.